-The fair value of the contingent consideration relating to the acquisition of subsidiaries is determined based on the expected payment, discounted to present value using a risk-adjusted discount rate of 8.2% (2017: 6.5%).
+The fair value of the contingent consideration relating to the acquisition of subsidiaries is determined considering the expected payment, discounted to present value using a risk-adjusted discount rate of 6.5% (2016: Nil).

-The fair value of contingent consideration is determined by an independent external valuer based on the latest financial forecast of the acquired subsidiaries and other relevant information.
+The fair value of contingent consideration is determined by an independent external valuer based as the latest financial forecast of the subsidiaries and other relevant information.